Annual returns for payroll tax

 If you lodge your annual return online, your annual deductions and liability or refund will be automatically calculated.
 You will need to have ready your Australian taxable wages, including interstate wages.

-You can use the annual liability calculator to calculate your liability or refund before lodging your annual return.
+You can use the annual liability calculator to calculate your liability or refund before lodging the return.

-If you are not grouped, you will need the following information to calculate your annual payroll tax liability:
+If you are not grouped, you will need the following information to prepare the annual return:

 - Queensland taxable wages (e.g. commissions, superannuation, allowances)

 - interstate wages.

-If you are in a group, you must still lodge your own annual return.
-You will need the following information to calculate your annual payroll tax:
+If you are part of a group, you must still lodge your own annual return.
+You will need the following information:

 - Queensland taxable wages